 All the photographs on Iceland Aurora were taken with these 3 prime lenses.
 90% were taken with the 24mm Prime.

-Ok so I have to admit that some images are panoramas with several frames stitched together.
+I have to admit that some of my landscape images are panorama photographs with several frames stitched together.
 This is an option that is easily available to the modern Digital photographer.
 I would also argue that this can still be regarded as prime composition and different to zooming wide.
 Some images are cropped from their original composition.
 This is still prime composition.
 Often the crop decisions are aesthetic as in a 16:9 aspect ratio.
 Sometimes the crop is decided before I take the shot.
 It is still prime composition as opposed to zoom composition.

 I am really going to stick my neck out here and suggest that it is impossible to compose properly without a prime lens.
 Apart from the standard rules of composition, getting the right focal length is one of the most important aspects of learning composition.